BasO/GameControllerTest/README.md

 # Joy-Con Game Controller Framework Test

-This project is a simple test application for the Game Controller framework, specifically designed to test the behavior of Nintendo Joy-Cons on macOS.
+This project is a simple test application for the Game Controller framework, specifically designed to test the haptic behavior of individual Nintendo Joy-Cons.

 ## Description